Fall of A.D. 32

 According to John 2:23 and 4:1 many people were becoming His disciples.
 But eventually people reacted negatively to Him.
 Luke 4:14-30 indicates that His hometown rejected Him.
 They could not believe He was the Messiah referred to in Isaiah 61:1-2.
 Familiarity breeds contempt.
 They knew his family and consequently they could not accept the idea that He was the Messiah.
 The old adage is that a prophet is not welcome in his hometown.
 Some even disagreed with some things that Jesus taught.
 John 6:66 tells us that He had just recently lost many disciples.
 Did His brothers hear about that?
 If so, did that feed their jealousy and unbelief?
 Unbelief loves company.
 Unbelief looks for agreement and not truth.
 It is possible that Jesus’ brothers and sisters heard about the recent events and were motivated to be critical.

-The religious leaders had already accused Jesus of not doing real miracles (Matt.
-12:24).
+The religious leaders had already accused Jesus of not doing real miracles (Matthew 12:24).
 Matthew 12:46-50 reveals that most likely they had heard their accusation.
 John 5:18 states that the Jewish religious leaders wanted to murder Jesus and later in John 7:10, 19 we will discover that they are searching for Him to murder Him.
 John 7:25 reveals that the people knew this – the news was out on the street.
 Most likely Jesus’ brothers had heard the news too!
 Jesus is a fake and our leaders want to get rid of Him.

 So, we should be surprised that John 7:5 says His brothers did not believe Him.